 - Faculty with course lists that are too long may experience system errors.

-- Course development sandboxes are meant to be used before a course section is available in Canvas (e.g. begin development on summer course in early spring)
+- Course development sandboxes are meant to be used before a course section is available in Canvas (e.g. begin development on a summer course in early spring)

 - Sandboxes can be reset and reused as many times as needed

 - Sandbox courses are not meant for matriculated students.
 Any student activity needs to be tied to a CRN in an active semester.

 - Non-credit courses may be requested through Continuing Education

 User accounts in Canvas

 - All students and faculty that have a WSU account will automatically be given a Canvas account

-- Nicknames are not allowed (username must match Banner)
+- Nicknames are not allowed (usernames must match Banner)

-- Official (legal) name change (e.g., after getting married) requests will update user name in Canvas
+- Official (legal) name change (e.g., after getting married) requests will automatically update display names in Canvas

 - Unofficial name change requests are reviewed by the AAEO Office and must be approved in order to be processed

 Canvas Bulletins, Calendars, and Announcements

 - Global system announcements are restricted to issues related to the Canvas LMS, its integrations, and emergency situations where student, faculty, or staff wellbeing may be at risk.
-We pride ourselves in providing an ad-free experience so students can access their course content without interference.
+We pride ourselves on providing an ad-free experience so students can access their course content without interference.

 - Our announcements are restricted in length to 3-4 sentences but may contain links to additional information

 - Announcements must only contain text and screenshots (no banners, images, gifs, etc.)